chartjs/Chart.js/docs/getting-started/integration.md

 });
 ```

-**Note:** starting v2.8, Moment.js is now an optional dependency for `Chart.js` and `Chart.min.js`.
-That means you need to make sure Moment.js is fully loaded **before** requiring Chart.js.
+**Note:** starting v2.8, Moment.js is an optional dependency for `Chart.js` and `Chart.min.js`.
+In order to use the time scale with Moment.js, you need to make sure Moment.js is fully loaded **before** requiring Chart.js.
 You can either use a shim:

 ```javascript
 require.config({